 Despite the promise of additive manufacturing in orthopedics, several barriers stand in the way of its adoption in the industry.
 While experts predict dramatic changes in the next decade, many are still skeptical.
 There are regulatory hurdles to overcome, as well as challenges within the healthcare infrastructure.
 In this article, we will take a look at the regulatory issues surrounding 3D printing and orthopedics.
 We’ll also take a look at some of the potential uses for 3D printing in orthopedics.

-Among the main barriers are cost and quality issues.
-While ceramics are the preferred material for orthopedic applications, bio-inks and other materials are widely used in the medical field.
+Cost and quality issues are among the main barriers.
+While ceramics are the preferred material for orthopedic applications, bio-inks, and other materials are widely used in the medical field.
 Printed prosthetic devices and pre-surgery models can be printed in a matter of days.
 In addition, 3D-printed orthopedic implants are already being used in the treatment of conditions such as epilepsy.
 However, some challenges are related to regulatory approval and cost.

 Cost of 3D printed orthopedic implants